INFORMSJoC/2023.0177/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

-The purpose of this repository is to share the data and algorithms (source code) used in the paper "Branch-and-Price for the Capacitated Autonomous Vehicle Assisted Delivery Problem" by Rui Zhang.
+The purpose of this repository is to share the instances and results in the paper "Branch-and-Price for the Capacitated Autonomous Vehicle Assisted Delivery Problem" by Rui Zhang.